BSc (Hons) Sports Therapy

 Why study this subject?

 Working in Sports Therapy, you’ll be concerned with preventing injury and rehabilitating patients back to peak fitness.
-You’ll learn to be a confident and effective professional who is able to provide first class care to a range of sport, exercise and recreational participants.
+You'll learn to be a confident and effective professional who is able to provide care to a range of sport, exercise and recreational participants as well as members of the public.

-You could find yourself working with individual athletes and teams as part of a big organisation or running your own private practice – whatever you choose, this course will prepare you to succeed in your future career.
+You could find yourself working with individual athletes and teams as part of a big organisation or running your own private practice.
+Sports therapists differ from other therapists because they focus primarily on sport related injuries.

 Why study at Buckinghamshire New University?

-At BNU, we have strong links with sports organisations like the National Sports Centre at Bisham Abbey (home to several governing bodies of sport) and Stoke Mandeville Hospital (the birthplace of the Paralympics).
+At BNU, we have strong links with local sports organisations like the National Sports Centre at Bisham Abbey (home to several governing bodies of sport) and Stoke Mandeville Hospital (the birthplace of the Paralympics).
+Our placement opportunities are a great way for you to learn and network.

 I chose Buckinghamshire New University because it is a pioneer in sports related studies.
 It’s strong reputation in the field gave confidence that I would develop the crucial skills to successfully start my career.Henne Magalhaes